lightstep/lightstep-tracer-javascript/README.md

 * `group_name` `string` *required* - the string identifier for the application, service, or process. (*NOTE:* this parameter is subject to renaming for consistency with other LightStep / OpenTracing libraries and maybe be optional in the future.)

 **Browser-specific initialization options**

+* `xhr_instrumentation` `bool` - if false, disables automatic instrumentation of XMLHttpRequests (XHRs).
+This must be set at initialization; changes after initialization will have no effect.
+Defaults to true.

 * `xhr_url_inclusion_patterns` `RegExp[]` - an array of regular expressions used to whitelist URLs for `XMLHttpRequest` auto-instrumentation.
 The default value is wildcard matching all strings.
 For a given URL to be instrumented, it must match at least one regular expression in `xhr_url_inclusion_patterns` and not match any regular expressions in `xhr_url_exclusion_patterns`.